 Twenty-three years before Jamestown, there was Roanoke Island.
 The settlement didn’t survive, but the history, adventure and family fun did.

 Roanoke Island Festival Park is an interactive family attraction that celebrates the first English settlement in America.
 Visitors board and explore the park’s centerpiece, a representational ship called Elizabeth II, which looks just like one of the seven English ships from the Roanoke Voyage of 1585.
-Climb aboard and help costumed 16th century sailors set the sails, plot a course with an astrolabe, and swab the decks.
-Turn the capstan to raise the ship’s anchor, play checkers with a wily sailor, and search for surprises in barrels and boxes onboard.
+Climb aboard and help costumed 16th-century sailors set the sails, plot a course with an astrolabe, and swab the decks.
+Turn the capstan to raise the ship’s anchor, play checkers with a wily sailor, and search for surprises in barrels and boxes aboard.
 Test out the straw and feather mattresses that gentlemen aboard the ship were lucky to sleep on.
 The interpretive staff of sailors gladly answers questions about the ship, the historic Roanoke Voyages, or any other inquiry guests have about the beginnings of English-speaking America.

 Return to shore and try traditional woodworking, play Elizabethan games, or watch the blacksmith fashion his wares at the Settlement Site.
 There, visitors will find additional costumed interpreters who demonstrate what daily life was like for the first English military establishment in the New World.
 Search the canvas tents for goods and supplies, try on armor, and practice your Irish accent with some of the settlers.

 Explore Coastal Algonquin culture and history in American Indian Town, an exhibit that’s new to Roanoke Island Festival Park.
 The town represents an American Indian community similar to what the English explorers investigated and surveyed during their voyages to Roanoke Island and the surrounding area in the late 16th century.